JCmusik/CIDM3312/Assignments/UnitConverter/README.md

 * Mass - Ounce, Pound, Gram, Kilogram

 This will consist of a simple controller.\
-You will use query string parameters to send the units and unit data into the controller to get a web page response (for now, there is NO UI Input)

-### Newtonsoft Json serialization/deserialization command

-` dotnet add package Newtonsoft.Json --version 11.0.2 `
+You will use an HTML form, expressed in a Razor template, to HTTP POST the data base to the controller.
+Then, when the calculation is complete, redirect to show the results in a separate template page.

 -------------------------
 ### Temperatures